 Used on the green, putters roll the ball toward the hole rather than lifting it.
 Choosing a putter is a personal decision based on grip comfort and preferred putting style.

 Golf rules allow players to carry up to 14 clubs in their bag.
 However, beginners can start with fewer clubs and gradually build up as their technique improves.
+If you are comparing starter sets, GoGolf’s review of the best golf clubs for beginners can help you understand what makes a beginner-friendly club set more forgiving and practical.

 2. Golf Bag: Essential for Mobility and Organization